aleeric/root-aleric/DEPLOYMENT_GUIDE.md

 2. **Create a new repository**:
    - Click the "+" icon in the top-right corner
    - Select "New repository"
-   - Enter a repository name (e.g., "terminal-portfolio")
+   - Enter a repository name (e.g., "root-aleric")
    - Add a description (optional)
    - Select "Private" for repository visibility
    - Check "Add a README file" if you want to start with a README
    - Click "Create repository"

 3. **Note your repository URL**:
-   - It will look like: `https://github.com/yourusername/terminal-portfolio.git`
+   - It will look like: `https://github.com/aleeric/root-aleric.git`

 ## Preparing Your Project